Training Fires on Indian Reservations in Idaho, Oregon, and Washington

 You must submit notification to EPA at least 10 working days prior to the burn.

-Your Notification of Demolition and Renovation Form (PDF)(2 pp, 54 K, About PDF) for projects in Alaska, Idaho, and on tribal lands should be mailed to:
+Your notification of demolition and renovation for projects in Alaska, Idaho, and on tribal lands should be mailed to:

 Asbestos NESHAP Coordinator

 3. Ensure structure does not contain hazardous materials

 Before igniting any structure, you must ensure that the structure does not contain:

 - Stored chemicals such as pesticides, herbicides, fertilizers, paints, glues, sealers, tars, solvents, household cleaners, or photographic reagents